tek/vim-maque/README.md

 pane.

-A new pane is created as a horizontal split by default, but you can specify an arbitrary system command via `g:maque_tmux_split_cmd`.
+A new pane is created as a horizontal split by default, but you can specify an arbitrary system command via `g:maque_tmux_main_split_cmd`.
 You can even launch a new session in a fresh terminal by setting the variable to `'TMUX= urxvt -e tmux &!'` (note that tmux will not nest, indicated by the `$TMUX` environment variable).
 As long as as the pane is on localhost, it will be found.